 Accreditation Fee Structure

-The 2019 Accreditation Fees are $3,500 per University.
+Accreditation Fees are charged per University each year.
 Additional fees apply for new programmes seeking Accreditation for the first time and for Accreditation Site Visits for Universities with more than one programme being accredited.